menu

 Occupations and Workforce

-Red Rock is a blue-collar town, with 64.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Red Rock is generally considered to be a blue-collar town.
+64.84% of the Red Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Red Rock is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Red Rock who work in office and administrative support (35.16%), sales jobs (0.00%), and personal care services (0.00%).

 Telecommuters are a relatively large percentage of the workforce: 10.96% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.